-As I tell my ADD Coaching clients, your ADD / ADHD brain is like a high-performance car.
+As I tell my ADHD Coaching clients, your ADHD brain is like a high-performance car.
 To run at it’s best it needs high-quality fuel with regular refueling stops.
-Your ability to control your ADD / ADHD symptoms will greatly increase when you feed your brain good fuel when it needs it.
+Your ability to control your ADHD symptoms will greatly increase when you feed your brain good fuel when it needs it.

 The type of food you eat is vital to your brain’s performance.
-Click here for my detailed recommendations on the ADD-Friendly Diet.
+Click here for my detailed recommendations on the ADHD-Friendly Diet.

 Here’s a summary of what to eat and what to avoid if you have Attention Deficit.

 - DO eat high protein, low fat foods